-Depending on which procedure you and your doctor choose, you may be asked to do the following:
+Depending on which procedure you and your health care provider choose, you may be asked to do the following:

-Take medications as prescribed by your doctor to shrink fibroids.
+Take medicines as prescribed by your health care provider to shrink fibroids.

 Stop taking aspirin or ibuprofen 2 weeks before surgery.
-Tell your doctor what other medications you take and ask whether you should stop them.
+Tell your health care provider what other medicines you take and ask whether you should stop them.

 Arrange for a ride home after surgery.

-Your doctor makes incisions in your abdomen and uterus to remove the fibroids.
+Your health care provider makes incisions in your stomach and uterus to remove the fibroids.
 Then the uterus is repaired and the incisions are closed.

-Your doctor inserts a laparoscope and other surgical instruments through half-inch incisions in your abdomen.
+Your health care provider inserts a laparoscope and other surgical instruments through half-inch incisions in your stomach.
 One or more incisions are made in your uterus to remove the fibroids.
 Then the uterus is repaired and the incisions are closed.